How to integrate Signite HTML signatures in Outlook on PC

 3. Finding Outlook’s signatures folder

-Outlook’s signature folder exists in either of these two locations:
+Outlook’s signature folder exists in either of these two locations on windows:

 Windows 7 and Windows Vista